June 30th

 Meaning of the subhAShita:

-Just like the fish, by watching over; turtle, through contemplation; birds, by incubation - take care of their young, (people) should protect their children by keeping them in good company always.
+Just like the fish, by watching over; turtle, through contemplation; birds, by incubation—take care of their young, (people) should protect their children by keeping them in good company, at all times.

 Commentary:

-Most of the animals are known to give birth to their offspring and after a short period of nurture, they leave them to fend for themselves.
-But during those nurturing stages, they take the utmost care, almost as if there is nothing else in the world that they would rather do!
+Most animals are known to give birth to their offspring and after a short period of nurture, they leave them to fend for themselves.
+But during those nurturing stages, they take the utmost care, almost as if there is nothing else in the world they would rather do!

 • Fish keep a constant watch over their eggs till they hatch.

-• Turtles lay their eggs and are done with childcare ;).
-But, even they carefully contemplate their predators' actions and select the safest spot for the eggs.
+• Turtles lay their eggs and are done with childcare.
+But, even then, they carefully contemplate their predators' actions and select the safest spot for the eggs.
 They dig a hole in a spot that best suits their young to grow and hatch.

 • Birds incubate their eggs.
 They protect them from harsh climatic conditions and predators as well.
-They even feed and nurture them until their wings are strong enough to fly on their own.
-(Penguins are so amazing!
-Under the harshest and coldest circumstances, they make sure that the egg never touches the ground.
-They even walk carrying the egg on their feet.
-Because, if it touches the ground, the egg shall freeze and the young shall lose the battle of life before it even begins!).
+They even feed and nurture them until their wings are strong enough to fly by themselves.

-Hence, at all costs, parents should strive to keep their children in good company, beginning with themselves :).
-The best protective shield we can provide our children with is, teaching them to seek and enjoy the company of the noble!
+Hence, at all costs, parents should strive to keep their children in good company, beginning with themselves!
+They have to be the good company to their own children.
+The best protective shield they can provide their children is—teaching them to seek and enjoy the company of noble people!

 No road is long with good company because good company is the shortest and easiest route in the journey of life.
-Find your shortcuts and aid your children in finding theirs :).
+Find your shortcuts (good company) and aid your children in finding theirs.

 pada vigrahaH: